vahidhedayati/grails-queuemail-plugin/README.md

 }
 ```
 Please configure `{configName}.fromAddress` as shown below.
 Please note when this is set the  actual `from` address you
-provide will become `replyTo` and from will  be set as `mailConfig1.fromAddress`.
+provide will become `replyTo` and from will  be set as `{configName}.fromAddress`.
 If you do not provide this then
 nothing is changed.

 Now with queueMailExample service created, refer to `SampleConfig.groovy` add the relevant accounts to the